-- Both combination agents are contraindicated in patients with hypersensitivity to any component of the products and during episodes of hypoglycemia. - Xultophy (insulin degludec/liraglutide) is also contraindicated in and has a boxed warning for patients with a personal or family history of medullary thyroid carcinoma (MTC) or in patients with Multiple Endocrine Neoplasia syndrome type 2 (MEN 2).
+- Both combination agents are contraindicated in patients with hypersensitivity to any component of the products and during episodes of hypoglycemia. - Xultophy (insulin degludec/liraglutide) is also contraindicated in and has a boxed warning for patients with a personal or family history of medullary thyroid carcinoma (MTC) or in patients with Multiple Endocrine Neoplasia syndrome type 2 (MEN 2). - Warnings/Precautions:

-Warnings/Precautions:

-- Warnings and precautions are consistent with each individual agent and include pancreatitis, serious hypersensitivity reactions/allergic reactions, hypoglycemia or hyperglycemia, the potential for overdose due to medication errors, acute kidney injury, hypokalemia, the potential for fluid retention and heart failure with use of thiazolidinediones, and the lack of clinical studies showing macrovascular risk reduction.
-Prefilled pens should never be shared between patients (even if the needle is changed) due to the risk of transmission of blood-borne pathogens. - Additional warnings and precautions for Soliqua include immunogenicity risks associated with the development of antibodies to insulin glargine and lixisenatide resulting in a loss of glycemic control.
+- Warnings and precautions are consistent with each individual agent and include pancreatitis, serious hypersensitivity reactions/allergic reactions, hypoglycemia or hyperglycemia, the potential for overdose due to medication errors, acute kidney injury, hypokalemia, and the potential for fluid retention and heart failure with use of thiazolidinediones.
+Prefilled pens should never be shared between patients (even if the needle is changed) due to the risk of transmission of blood-borne pathogens. - Additional warnings and precautions for Soliqua include immunogenicity risks associated with the development of antibodies to insulin glargine and lixisenatide resulting in a loss of glycemic control and a lack of clinical studies showing macrovascular risk reduction.
+Additional warnings for Xultophy include a potential increased risk for acute gallbladder disease.